 Research into how people use non-digital maps shows that our brains are programmed to navigate through a process known as spatial navigation.
 As we look at a map, we compare what we see on it to the real-world landmarks near us.
 To do this, we move maps to match our surroundings, building a complex mental picture of where we are and what's nearby.

 The same holds true for digital maps.
-Guests want to be able to turn a map around, zoom in and out and explore boundaries.
+Guests want to be able to rotate a map around, zoom in and out, tilt, and explore boundaries.
 For many guests, this kind of interactivity is essential for orienting themselves.

 Being able to rotate and interact with a digital map helps this process go smoothly and is an essential feature of a successful park map.